-^a Foy says that the centre link of the bridge was not a regular pontoon but a river boat, which could be drawn out when the garrison wanted to open the bridge for any purpose, and being light it collapsed under the feet of the flying crowd (p.
+3 Foy says that the centre link of the bridge was not a regular pontoon but a river boat, which could be drawn out when the garrison wanted to open the bridge for any purpose, and being light it collapsed under the feet of the flying crowd (p.
 163).

 900 men-for the tail of Hill's column arrived on the scene to find all over 1.
-Four grenadiers of the 92nd, wishing to do something if they had been disappointed of the expected day's work, stripped, swam the river, and brought back several boats which had been left moored under Fort Ragusa.
-By means of these communication between the two banks was re-established, and the fort beyond the river was occupied 2.
+Four grenadiers of the 92nd, wishing to do something if they had been disappointed of the expected day' work, stripped, swam the river, and brought back several boat which had been left moored under Fort Ragusa.
+By means of these communication between the two banks was re-established and the fort beyond the river was occupied 2.

-The loss of the victors was very moderate-it fell mostly on the 50th and 71st, for Chowne's demonstration against Miravete had been almost bloodless-only one ensign and one private of the 6th Caçadores were wounded.
-But the 50th lost one captain and 26 men killed, and seven officers and 93 men wounded, while the half-battalion of the 71st had five killed and five officers and 47 men wounded.
-The 92nd had two wounded.
-Thus the total of casualties was 189.
+The loss of the victors was very moderate-it fell mostly of the 50th and 71st, for Chowne's demonstration against Miravet had been almost bloodless-only one ensign and one private of the 6th Caçadores were wounded.
+But the 50th lost one captain and 26 men killed, and seven officers and 93 men wounded while the half-battalion of the 71st had five killed and five officers and 47 men wounded 3.
+The 92nd had two wounded Thus the total of casualties was 189.

-Of the garrison the 4th Étranger was pretty well destroyed-those who were neither killed nor taken mostly deserted, and its numbers had gone down from 366 in the return of May 15 to 88 in that of July 1.
-The companies of the 39th and 6th Léger also suffered heavily, since they had furnished the whole of the unlucky garrison of Fort Napoleon.
-Hill reports 17 officers and 262 men taken prisoners, including the mortally wounded governor and a chef de bataillon of the 39th 4.
-It is probable that the whole loss of the French was at least 400.
+Of the garrison the 4th Étranger was pretty well destroyedthose who were neither killed nor taken mostly deserted, an its numbers had gone down from 366 in the return of May I to 88 in that of July 1.
+The companies of the 39th and 61 Léger also suffered heavily, since they had furnished the who of the unlucky garrison of Fort Napoleon.
+Hill reports I officers and 262 men taken prisoners, including the mortal wounded governor and a chef de bataillon of the 39th 4.
+It probable that the whole loss of the French was at least 400.

-The trophies taken consisted of a colour of the 4th Étranger, 18 guns mounted in the works, an immense store of powder and round-shot, 120,000 musket cartridges, the 20 large pontoons forming the bridge, with a store of rope, timbers, anchors, carriages, &c., kept for its repair, some well-furnished workshops,
+The trophies taken consisted of a colour of the 4th Étrange 18 guns mounted in the works, an immense store of powder at round-shot, 120,000 musket cartridges, the 20 large pontoof forming the bridge, with a store of rope, timbers, anchorarriages, &c., kept for its repair, some well-furnished workshop